 If you’re a military veteran, active service member or, in some cases, a military spouse, you may qualify for a U.S Department of Veterans Affairs (VA) mortgage loan without a down payment.
 This program was created by the United States’ government in 1944 to help people returning from military service purchase homes.

 Some conventional lenders, including SoFi, will provide mortgage funding for homebuyers with less than 20% down.
 Often, in these cases, you’ll need to purchase private mortgage insurance (PMI) that insures the lender; this is above and beyond the type of insurance you buy to protect your home and belongings.
-With SoFi, the minimum down payment is 10% for loans up to $3 million.
+With SoFi, the minimum down payment is 10%.

 How Big Should Your Down Payment Be?